What are Relocated Items on macOS Catalina and what to do with them?

 - Click on the Apple logo located in the upper left corner of your screen.
 Here, choose Restart.

-- During reboot, hold down Command and R keys to go to Recovery Mode.
+- During the reboot, hold down Command and R keys to go to Recovery Mode.

 - From the Go menu, choose Utilities.